Didemld/Computed-Tomography-Python-Simulation/README.md

 # CT Reconstruction & Beam Hardening Analysis (ASTRA-Toolbox)

-This repository contains a Python-based computational imaging project to address a **ZEISS** technical challenge on **"beam hardening" (BH) artifacts**.
+This repository contains a Python-based computational imaging project to address a technical challenge on **"beam hardening" (BH) artifacts**.

 The Jupyter Notebook implements the standard **Feldkamp-Davis-Kress (FDK)** reconstruction algorithm to reproduce and visualize the baseline artifacts (streaks and cupping) from a 3D Cone-Beam CT (CBCT) dataset.

 ## ℹ️ Technical Challenge

-The official task PDF suggested using the TIGRE toolbox.
-However, TIGRE installation failed in the Google Colab environment.

-This implementation therefore uses the **ASTRA-Toolbox**, a powerful library for tomographic reconstruction, which required a custom `condacolab` environment setup to run in Colab.
+This implementation uses the **ASTRA-Toolbox** as an alternative to TIGRE toolbox, a powerful library for tomographic reconstruction, which required a custom `condacolab` environment setup to run in Colab.

 ## 🛠️ Tech Stack & Pipeline